Cabinet officials caught off guard and frustrated by Musk’s directives to federal employees

 Another area of concern arose from the notion that perhaps Musk had the power to terminate workers’ employment if they didn’t follow an order that the secretaries themselves had not signed off on.

+“Nobody was caught off guard,” Leavitt told CNN when asked at Tuesday’s press briefing about officials not being given a heads up.

-“Everybody is working as one team,” Leavitt told reporters.
+“Everybody is working as one team,” Leavitt said.
 “The president respects the decisions of his Cabinet secretaries to tell their staff not to respond to that email because they did so out of interest of national security and they don’t want to obviously risk confidential information.”

 Meanwhile, those working in the executive office of the president, for example, were told they do not have to respond and are considered exempt from the email.